 (1) Monitoring – All activities authorized by permit require continuous, on-site supervision by the National Park Service to assure full compliance with all conditions of the permit.
 A minimum of 2 hours monitoring ($100) is applied to the cost of every permit upon issuance.
 The scope and complexity of the activity will determine the level and type of supervision.
 Fees include travel time for employees involved between activity location(s) and employee duty station(s).

 (2) Interviews- All interviews of park personnel will be assessed at the hourly rate.
 This will not apply to pre-approved filming or photographing of NPS staff members performing their regularly scheduled work activities.

 (3) Scouting– If a permittee requests a scouting trip with or by the Filming Permits Coordinator; staff time will be assessed at a rate of $40 per hour if on regular duty time, $50 per hour if it’s overtime.

 Extended Administrative Time

-The links in the left sidebar provide details on the most common special use permits issued.
+The links above provide details on the most common special use permits issued.
 If you are not sure that your event requires a permit or have other questions, contact:

 Special Use Coordinator